 $272,619

-Among its notable victories were Best Picture, Best Art Direction, an Honorary Oscar for Gene Kelly, and Best Musical Score, cementing its place as a classic in dance cinema history.
+Highlights include wins for Best Picture, Best Art Direction, an Honorary Oscar for Gene Kelly, and Best Musical Score.
+These honors solidify its enduring legacy as a cornerstone of dance cinema.

 ComedyDramaRomance